RM1213-ARM/LAB2-Trading-Lab/README.md

 Stores and manages all trading data.

 - Maintains structured trading datasets
+- Accessible only via the Flask API server
 - Not exposed to the Web Network or external clients
-- Accessible only via the Flask API server
 - Enforces data integrity, consistency, and security

 ---

 ## 🧠 Key Design Decisions & Security Considerations

-- **Network segmentation** — Isolated subnets enforce strict service-to-service communication boundaries, reducing the attack surface across all layers.
+- **Network segmentation** — Isolated subnets enforce strict communication boundaries, minimising the attack surface
-- **Single ingress point** — Nginx centralises request routing and conceals backend infrastructure from external clients.
+- **Single ingress point** — Nginx centralises routing and conceals backend infrastructure from external clients.
-- **Database isolation** — The API layer mediates all database access, preventing direct exposure and limiting lateral movement in the event of a breach.
+- **Database isolation** — The API mediates all database access, preventing direct exposure and lateral movement.
-- **Principle of least privilege** — PostgreSQL is configured with a restricted user, granting the API read-only access to relevant tables only.
+- **Least privilege** — PostgreSQL uses a restricted user granting the API read-only access to relevant tables only.
 - **Management network separation** — Administrative SSH access is isolated from application traffic.
 - **VM-per-service architecture** — Each service runs on a dedicated VM, eliminating single-point-of-failure risks.
-- **systemd service management** — Guarantees reliable process control, startup ordering, and service persistence across reboots.
+- **systemd service management** — Ensures reliable process control and service persistence across reboots.
 ---

 ## 🔮 Future Improvements

+- Introduce **load balancing** at the web layer for horizontal scalability
+- Enforce **firewall rules** using `iptables` or `nftables` at each network boundary
 - Implement **JWT or API key authentication** to restrict API access to authorised clients only
-- Enforce **firewall rules** using `iptables` or `nftables` at each network boundary
+- Containerise services using **Docker** for reproducible deployments and tighter resource isolation
-- Introduce **centralised audit logging** to record all API calls, database queries, and admin actions — essential for compliance and forensic review
+- Introduce **centralised audit logging** to record all API calls, database queries, and admin actions
-- Apply **Role-Based Access Control (RBAC)** to the database and API layers to enforce least-privilege access per service and user
 - Enable **encryption at rest** for the PostgreSQL data volume and **TLS in transit** between all services
+- Apply **Role-Based Access Control (RBAC)** to the database and API layers to enforce least-privilege access
 - Deploy **network monitoring and alerting** (e.g. Prometheus + Grafana) to detect anomalous traffic patterns
-- Containerise services using **Docker** for reproducible deployments and tighter resource isolation
-- Introduce **load balancing** at the web layer for horizontal scalability

 ---